felluminati/PhaserWorkshopLearndot/concepts/060-adding-more-game-objects/020-pick-up-gun.md

 ## Picking up a Laser Gun

-So far we've only used default collision logic for our game objects.
-In this case, we'd like our player to pick up the gun when he touches it, so we need to provide custom logic.
+So far we've only used the default collision logic for our game objects.
+However, we're going to need more than that in this case: we'd like our player to pick up the gun when he touches it.

-To do that, we're going to create a callback function that handles the collision and register it with the game engine like so:
+To apply custom logic to a collision, we're going to create a callback function that handles the collision.
+We'll need register the callback with the game engine like so:

 In FgScene.js:
 ```javascript